AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/privacy-requests.md

    b.
 Email Address of the person you want to act on

    An IMS Org ID is a 24-character alphanumeric string appended with @AdobeOrg.
-If your marketing team or internal Adobe system administrator doesn’t know your organization’s IMS Org ID, contact Adobe Customer Care at gdprsupport@adobe.com.
+If your marketing team or internal Adobe system administrator doesn't know your organization's IMS Org ID, contact Adobe Customer Care at gdprsupport@adobe.com.
 You need the IMS Org ID to submit requests to the Privacy API.

-1. In Privacy Service, you can submit Access and Delete requests to Marketo Measure, and check the status of existing requests.
+1. In [!DNL Privacy Service], you can submit Access and Delete requests to [!DNL Marketo Measure], and check the status of existing requests.

-## Required field values in Marketo Measure JSON requests {#required-field-values-in-marketo-measure-json-requests}
+## Required field values in [!DNL Marketo Measure] JSON requests {#required-field-values-in-marketo-measure-json-requests}

-“companyContexts”:
+"companyContexts":

-* “namespace”: **imsOrgID**
+* "namespace": **imsOrgID**
-* “value”: `<Your IMS Org ID Value>`
+* "value": `<Your IMS Org ID Value>`

-“users”:
+"users":

-* “action”: either access or delete
+* "action": either [!UICONTROL access] or delete
-* “userIDs”:
+* "userIDs":
-  * “namespace”: email
+   * "namespace": email
-  * “type”: standard
+   * "type": standard
-  * “value”: `<Data Subject’s Email Address>`
+   * "value": `<Data Subject's Email Address>`

-“include”:
+"include":

 * **marketoMeasure** (which is the Adobe product that applies to the request)

-“regulation”:
+"regulation":

 * **gdpr**, **ccpa**, **pdpa**, **lgpd_bra**, or **nzpa_nzl** (which is the privacy regulation that applies to the request)